courselabs/kubernetes/labs/services/README.md

 kubectl get pods -o wide -l app=whoami
 ```

+</details><br/>

-The Service IP address hasn't changed, so if clients cache that IP they'll still work.
+The Service IP address doesn't changed, so if clients cache that IP they'll still work.
 Now the Service routes traffic to the new Pod:

 ```
 kubectl exec sleep -- nslookup whoami